AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 The collection of customer ids with the Experience Cloud ID Service makes it easy to import CRM data into Target using the [Customer Attributes](https://marketing.adobe.com/resources/help/en_US/target/target/c_working-with-customer-attributes.html) feature of the Adobe Experience Cloud.
 It also enables [cross-device visitor stitching](https://marketing.adobe.com/resources/help/en_US/target/target/c_experience-cloud-device-co-op.html), allowing you to maintain a consistent user experience as your customers switch between say a laptop and their mobile device.

-It is imperative that the Customer ID is sent before firing the global mbox.
+It is imperative that the Customer ID is set in the ID Service's `Set Customer IDs` action before firing the global mbox.
 To that end, make sure you have the following capabilities on your site:

 * The customer ID must be available on the page before the Launch Embed Code
 * The Experience Cloud ID Service extension must be installed